osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <br/>Tenant identifier<br/><br/><br/>`string namespaceId`
 <br/>Namespace identifier<br/><br/><br/>
 `[optional] integer skip`
-<br/>An optional parameter representing the zero-based offset of the first data view to retrieve.
-If not specified, a default value of 0 is used.<br/><br/>`[optional] integer count`
+<br/>An optional parameter representing the zero-based offset of the first field mapping to retrieve.
+If not specified, a default value of 0 is used.<br/><br/><br/>`[optional] integer count`
 <br/>An optional parameter representing the maximum number of data views to retrieve.
-If not specified, a default value of 100 is used.<br/><br/>
+If not specified, a default value of 100 is used.<br/><br/><br/>

 ### Response